FusionCharts Free is now open-source under the GPL and MIT license.

 There is one main reason why we decided to go open-source.
 It’s a slightly long explanation but we would be glad if you stay with us on this.

 Charting is a very generic product.
-No, not the Microsoft Office type-generic but it is still used by a very wide variety of people.
+No, not the Microsoft Office type-generic, but it is still used by a very wide variety of people.
 Different people with different technical backgrounds and different requirements.
-While the BI people would like the charts to make for a comprehensive reporting experience, the people using it in Facebook applications would like to see snazzy graphics and cool animations.
-And then there are the people who use it in networking tools, website analytics, health monitors, surveys….
+While the BI folk would like the charts to make for a comprehensive reporting experience, the people using it in Facebook applications would like to see snazzy graphics and cool animations.
+And then there are the people who use it in networking tools, website analytics, health monitors, surveys, etc.

 While we could patiently sit down on a lazy Sunday afternoon and try granting all your wishes, let’s accept it – YOU know best what you need.
 Figuring out everything that you need and more importantly how you need it will be a pretty long-winded process for us.
 Also, it would not be too wise to overwhelm new users with thousands of features when a simple animated chart is all of what they are looking for.
 And what’s that thing called file size?

 With FusionCharts Free as open-source, you can take up the source code and keep what you like, throw what you do not, add what you would like to….just do everything to make it perfectly suited to your needs.

 Someone famous once famously said, “A project does not become open source simply by publishing its source code.”
 We couldn’t agree more.

 While we would be really happy if you can make FusionCharts Free completely suited to your requirements, we would be even happier if you can share that with the community.
 Found a bug?
 Added a new data input method?
 Improved the cosmetics?
 More customization options?
 Keep us in the know by dropping in a mail at [email protected].
 Everything that we find particularly cool from there will be put up in our Community Showcase with all relevant credits.

 A little spark